safespring/docs/content/new/migrate-from-legacy.md

    create a new volume of at least the same size as the ephemeral disk and attach it to the instance.
 If you don't, you can skip to the next headline.
 2. Determine if you need to copy the data on the ephemeral disk or if you need to clone the entire filesystem as it is.
    - If you only need the data, create a new filesystem on the volume device, mount it and use rsync or similar to copy the data from the ephemeral disk to the new volume.
    - If you need to clone the entire filesystem, unmount the ephemeral disk and use dd to clone the entire filesystem to the volume device, e.g.
      `dd if=/dev/sdb of=/dev/sdc --progress` where `/dev/sdb` is the ephemeral
      disk and `/dev/sdc` is the volume device.
    If you're not sure or not comfortable with running these commands, please contact support and we will help you out.
 3. When done, detach the volume from the instance.
 4. Under Compute - Volumes, select "Create Snapshot" from the Actions menu
-3. Under "Description" type in `migrate_to=<project-id of project i v2>`.
+3. Under "Description" type in `migrate_to=<project-id of project in v2>`.
 This will tag the volume and will be picked up automatically by our migration tooling.
 4. Wait for migration to complete (usually around 15 minutes but may take up to a few hours)
 5. Once the migration is complete, you will see the volume in the new platform under Compute - Volumes.
 To make sure that the volume is ready to use, choose "Update metadata" from the Actions menu and check that you have migrate_status=volume_synced under "Existing Metadata".
 6. You can leave this for now and continue with the next step.

 ### Migrating the root disk
 1. In the legacy platform, shut off the instance from the operating system or in the dashboard.
 2. Under Instances in the Compute side menu, select "Create Snapshot" from the Actions menu.
 This will take some time to complete so please be patient.
 3. Under Images in the Compute side menu, find the image you created and select